 Crafting pitches is the more creative side of working at a PR agency and involves goals of persuading and exciting journalists to cover your story or idea.
 These pitches are usually created based on seasonal trends, political trends, industry trends, new products and services, and announcements.
 It’s up to the PR professional to come up with unique and persuasive story angles involving their client so that they can convince the journalist on the merit of their vision.
 Depending on what you are trying to sell, this can either be extremely easy or extremely hard!

 Today, pitches are typically sent via email to targeted press lists and then followed up via email or phone.
 This aspect of PR also involves media relations, which refers to the back and forth communication with journalists and the media.
 The ultimate goal of this outreach is to create positive press, and by extension, a positive feeling about your client.

-When conducting outreach, PR agencies are responsible for coordinating interviews, sourcing quotes, sending product, and answering any questions the media might have.
-Securing and maintaining positive relationships with members of the media is crucial part of working in the PR industry and can make or break your success.
+When conducting outreach, PR agencies are responsible for coordinating interviews, sourcing quotes, sending the product, and answering any questions the media might have.
+Securing and maintaining positive relationships with members of the media is a crucial part of working in the PR industry and can make or break your success.
 When strong connections are made, PR agencies not only maximize their chances of coverage but also build a positive reputation with the media community.

 Coordinate and handle trade show opportunities